Growing an organic garden can change your life

 Get gardening mentorship while learning through your own experience.

 It may sound strange, but we’ve had many students who have helped out on farms, yet don’t have the confidence to plant gardens on their own.
 In fact, there’s something very different about actually planning and planting a garden from scratch, rather than being told exactly what to do and where.

-The Online Gardening School gives you the skills and tools you need to be able to grow a garden for yourself, from the ground up, whether it’s 6’x6’ or 60’x60’.
+The gardening classes online offered here give you the skills and tools you need to be able to grow a garden for yourself, from the ground up, whether it’s 6’x6’ or 60’x60’.
 In other words, we give you guidance and support, but you’re in charge of making decisions and customizing your garden to fit your personal needs.
 We’ve learned about soils, seeds, weeds, and gardening techniques all over the world, but you’re the world’s leading expert on your garden.
 Together, we’ll create a synergy that leads to success.
 You’ll also grow a sense of empowerment and ownership over your work and accomplishments as you develop a reciprocal relationship with your own garden.

 It is time to taste the fruits — and vegetables — of your labor.

 Wherever you are, on any device, you can watch the videos and access the written materials for this course.

 The core of the program is a series of foundational online gardening classes, along with monthly lessons on the garden as a whole, plus in-depth guides to growing a whole lot of vegetables.

 These videos and written materials will teach you what you need to know to break ground and start growing some serious food.
 You don’t have to complete all of the foundations before you get started; instead, we encourage you to choose what feels most relevant to you and then explore the lessons further as your garden grows.
 Foundational classes include:

 Starting a Garden from Grass